 - i.
-Measure the FXC court's compliance with official FXC rules.
-All measurements must be made from the inside edges of the lines that delimit the playing court, and, in the absence of an FXC playing court provided by the federation, must be marked with adhesive tape or other non-carcinogenic material which is not dangerous for the skin, nor for the eyes; - ii.
-Observe the progress of the warm-up phase; - iii.
-Verify that a team has at least 7 players ready to take the court, 3 of which belong to the opposite gender and/or the presence of non-binary, intersex and/or transgender athletes; - iv.
-Draw up a report describing to the Federation any atypical situations relating to the playing area and/or the composition of the teams; - v.
-Verify the correct functioning of the point counters and the FXC digital platform with the Arbitration Table staff; - vi.
+Ensure the FXC court complies with official rules by measuring from the inside edges of the boundary lines.
+If a federation-provided court is unavailable, mark the lines with adhesive tape or other safe, non-carcinogenic materials. - ii.
+Observe the progress of the warm-up phase; - Verify that a team has at least 5 players ready to take the court, 2 of which belong to the opposite gender and/or the presence of non-binary, intersex and/or transgender athletes; - iv.
+Verify the classification score of each athlete; - Draw up a report describing to the Federation any atypical situations relating to the playing area and/or the composition of the teams; - vi.
+Verify the correct functioning of the point counters and the FXC digital platform with the Arbitration Table staff; - vii.
 Check that each team has brought at least 4 balls each.
 In the event that the home team's balls do not conform to federal specifications, or its supply of balls is exhausted, the Referees will use the away team's balls and, where again no conforming balls are found, using the best ball available.
-These circumstances must be communicated to the Commissioner in an official match report; - vii.
-Inspect and approve all equipment, including: the playing court, game balls, electronic scoreboards, stopwatches/mobile phones and the application to indicate time and any additional equipment used to measure time; - viii.
+These circumstances must be communicated to the Commissioner in an official match report; - viii.
+Inspect and approve all equipment, including: the wheelchairs the playing court, game balls, electronic scoreboards, stopwatches/mobile phones and the application to indicate time and any additional equipment used to measure time; - ix.
 Check that players do not have any type of jewelry on their hands, arms, face, nose, ears, head or neck.
-Necklaces, rings (apart from wedding rings) and earrings are FORBIDDEN and must be removed; - ix.
+Necklaces, rings (apart from wedding rings) and earrings are FORBIDDEN and must be removed; - x.
 The use of any foreign substance during matches is strictly prohibited.
-A "foreign substance" is any substance that is applied during games to a player's body, uniform or equipment, or to any game equipment, that is designed or intended to provide a player or a team with a competitive advantage; - x.
-Verify that athletes do not wear articles made of rigid substances (casts, splints and braces); - xi.
-Check the correct inflation of the balls:
+A "foreign substance" is any substance that is applied during games to a player's body, uniform or equipment, or to any game equipment, that is designed or intended to provide a player or a team with a competitive advantage; - xi.
+Verify that athletes do not wear articles made of rigid substances (casts, splints and braces); - xii.
+Check the correct inflation of the balls;

-- xii.
-In FXC competitions, athletes are allowed to use fixed orthodontic appliances and soft contact lenses, provided that the responsibility for their use lies directly with the athletes themselves (if adults) or their club managers (if minors); - xiii.
+xiii.
+In Paralympic FXC competitions, athletes are allowed to use fixed orthodontic appliances and soft contact lenses, provided that the responsibility for their use lies directly with the athletes themselves (if adults) or their club managers (if minors);

+- xiv.
 Verify that athletes are wearing official FXC uniforms and that none of them have made any alterations of any kind.
-Pulling up and/or rolling up the sleeves of your blouse and/or shorts is FORBIDDEN; - xiv.
+Pulling up and/or rolling up the sleeves of your blouse and/or shorts is FORBIDDEN; - xv.
 Check that all players have their numbers on their uniforms.
-The numbers must be visible on the front and back of the same; - xv.
-Remind the Official Representative of each team to present to the Referee Table the form containing the names of the starting athletes and the order in which each of them will have to play the role of captain in the match; - xvi.
+The numbers must be visible on the front and back of the same; - xvi.
+Remind the Official Representative of each team to present to the Referee Table the form containing the names of the starting athletes and the order in which each of them will have to play the role of captain in the match;

+xvii.
 The Referees may dismiss any Athlete or Coach who does not comply with these Regulations.